 Can You Freeze Oranges?

-The first thing you should know is that, according to the University of California’s Division of Agriculture and Natural Resources (UC), freezing Navel oranges is a bad idea.
+According to the University of California’s Division of Agriculture and Natural Resources, freezing Navel oranges is a bad idea.
 Here’s their explanation:

 Navel oranges do not freeze well.
 A very bitter compound called limonin develops in oranges when they are frozen.
 This compound is found in higher levels in Navel oranges, which makes them a poor choice for freezing whole or as juice.

 And in case you didn’t know how Navel oranges look like (I didn’t), here’s a photo:

 In short, if you have a bunch of Navel oranges, freezing them probably isn’t that good of an idea.
 If you want to use them up quickly, juice them, but remember that fresh orange juice lasts only a few days.